BabylonJS/Documentation/content/How_To/mesh/copies/clone.md

 This simply creates a deep copy of the original mesh and saves memory by sharing the geometry.
 Each clone can have its own material and transformation.

 ## Examples
-<Playground id="#QMFPPE" title="Cloning Example 1" description="Simple example showing shared geometry by scaling one geometry by 2."/> Shows shared geometry by scaling one geometry by 2.
+<Playground id="#QMFPPE" title="Cloning Example 1" description="Simple example showing shared geometry by scaling one geometry by 2." isMain={true} category="Mesh"/> Shows shared geometry by scaling one geometry by 2.

 ``` ```
 <Playground id="#QMFPPE#1" title="Cloning Example 2" description="Simple example showing transformation by scaling of 2 only changes one mesh."/> Shows transformation by scaling of 2 only changes one mesh.